 Amee Mikacich advises clients in product and premises liability, labor and employment, and commercial litigation matters.
 She defends matters throughout California and in Oregon and Texas.

 Amee is involved in many prestigious legal organizations, including the American Board of Trial Advocates and the International Association of Defense Counsel.
 She is a fellow in the Litigation Counsel of America.
 As a member of the Board of Governors for California Women Lawyers (CWL), Amee advocates for women in and out of the legal profession.
-She currently serves as the CWL President-Elect for 2017–2018.
+She currently serves as the CWL President.

 Before joining Hinshaw, Amee practiced at a San Francisco-based international firm for nearly five years.
 She also spent over two decades practicing at a litigation firm in Oakland, CA.